 They range in color from purple to blue and from yellow to brown.
 Sizes and textures vary as well.
 Some are small as nuts; others can be as large as an orange.

 The taste of different potatoes varies broadly, thus explaining why these vegetables are used in all kind of dishes from appetizers to desserts.

 When a Peruvian goes to a restaurant at lunch time or in a special situation (someone's birthday, for example), they primarily go to "Cevicherias".
 This kind of restaurant serves all kinds of sea food.
 The most traditional meal in Peru is the Ceviche.
 This is a cold dish, which mainly consists of pieces of raw fish cooked in the juice of lemons.
 It is always served with onions, camote (one kind of sweet peruvian potato) and, of course, the peruvian aji pepper.

 Although most of the daily dishes Peruvians eat are easy to prepare, there are also lots of dishes that require several hours to preparare.
 In this case, these dishes are mostly prepared in restaurants and not in Peruvian homes (at least not on week days).

 The Criolla food can be found in at least 5 different kind of restaurants, each representing the typical food of the people who live in certain regions.
-Each with a different taste, different flavor, and different ingredients.
+Each dish has a different taste, flavor, and contains different ingredients.